 I watched her funeral through a webcam link.
 COVID-19 had swept through Spain and the UK, and strict travel restrictions were in place.
-Outside my window in Burgos, the streets were deserted, save the flashing lights of police cars, and the protracted grunt of military trucks.
+Outside my window in Burgos, the streets were deserted.
+The was only the flashing lights of police cars and the grunt of military trucks.
 Everyone was ensconced in their apartments, afraid of the air and their neighbor.
 The outside world was alone.

 At home with my girlfriend, and with my baby squirming on my lap, the crackling silence of the crematorium stirred through my tinny computer speakers.
 A sludgy drizzle was falling 1,000 miles away in Peterborough, England.

-As the undertakers dusted the creaking pews and straightened the lectern, I took in my grandmother’s last room: the oversized crosses; the cool shine of the concrete walls; the threadbare green carpets; and the large floor-to-ceiling windows.
+The undertakers dusted the creaking pews and straightened the lectern, and I took in my grandmother’s last room: the oversized crosses; the cool shine of the concrete walls; the threadbare green carpets; and the large floor-to-ceiling windows.
 A modernist death factory, tired and overworked.

 Seneca wrote, “it isn’t that life is short, it’s that we waste a lot of it.”
 Granny knew love and happiness; she knew divorce and pain.
 She had once run away in the middle of the night from the drudgery of a 25-year-long, often loveless marriage to a man some 20 years younger than her.
 And though that relationship had not worked out as she had hoped, she at least had had the guts to bet on change.
 Her life was full and imperfect, and, as the crematorium curtains drew shut, I was comforted by that — I knew her death wasn’t a tragedy.

-As I looked at my girlfriend, who had tears in her eyes, I thought of Clementina.
+I looked at my girlfriend, who had tears in her eyes, and I thought of Clementina.
 For her, fate did not seem so kind.
-Because while Clementina is still here — while her breath still smells of garlic and her body of soap; while her false teeth still need washing, her glasses wiping, and her clothes ironing; while she still farts, burps, snores, sleeps, and wakes — she is absent, death bagged up in a sack of skin and cartilage, and without a final goodbye.
+Because while Clementina is still here — while her breath still smells of garlic and her body of soap; while her false teeth still need washing, her glasses wiping, and her clothes ironing; while she still farts, burps, snores, sleeps, and wakes — she is absent, death bagged up in a sack of skin and cartilage.